MCHSL/tastytrade-rs/README.md

 # tastytrade-rs

 Rust library for stock market trading through tastytrade's API.
 Very much work in progress.
+See [https://github.com/MCHSL/tastytrade-cli](tastytrade-cli) for an example of a more involved application using this library.

 # Example